lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator SHALL compose message_1 as follows:

-* SUITES_I contains a list of supported cipher suites, in order of preference, truncated after the cipher suite selected for this session.
+* Construct SUITES_I complying with the definition in {{asym-msg1-form}}}, and furthermore:
    * The Initiator MUST select its most preferred cipher suite, conditioned on what it can assume to be supported by the Responder.
-   * The selected cipher suite MAY be changed between sessions, e.g., based on previous error messages (see next bullet), but all cipher suites which are more preferred than the selected cipher suite in the list MUST be included in SUITES_I.
+   * The selected cipher suite (i.e. the last cipher suite in SUITES_I) MAY be different between sessions, e.g., based on previous error messages (see next bullet), but all cipher suites which are more preferred by I than the selected cipher suite MUST be included in SUITES_I.
-   * If the Initiator previously received from the Responder an error message with error code 2 (see {{wrong-selected}}) indicating cipher suites supported by the Responder, then the Initiator SHOULD select the most preferred supported cipher suite among those (note that error messages are not authenticated and may be forged).
+   * If the Initiator previously received from the Responder an error message with error code 2 (see {{wrong-selected}}) which indicate cipher suites supported by the Responder, then the Initiator SHOULD select its most preferred supported cipher suite among those (bearing in mind that error messages are not authenticated and may be forged).
-   * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
+   * The supported cipher suites and the order of preference in SUITES_I MUST NOT be changed based on previous error messages.

 * Generate an ephemeral ECDH key pair using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_X be the 'x' parameter of the COSE_Key.